 "She loves horses and she has struck a perfect bond with Silvano.
-We moved to Bengaluru from Mumbai mainly because we found Tanishka very happy with the horses at EIRS and slowly yet surely, she started to ride.
+We moved to Bengaluru from Mumbai mainly because we found Tanishka very happy with the horses at EIRS and slowly yet surely, she In the first week of November, Tanishka started to ride.
 Now we realise that she is doing what she loves best, that is riding and spending time with the horses and we are happy that we have helped nurse her dream, said Swati who willingly provides Tanishka the encouragement and support while monitoring her academics.

-Spurred by the success in the FEI Dressage event, Tanishka is looking forward to top the zone and gain the ticket to compete in the FEI finals.
-She is one of the favourites to score and the knowledgeable are of the view that all Tanishka needs to do is keep focus and it will not be long before she will carry India's flag high and proud in the years ahead.
+" I competed in the United Kingdom in Spurred by the success in the FEI Dressage event, Tanishka is looking forward to top the zone and gain the ticket to compete in the FEI finals.
+She is one of the favourites to score and the knowledgeable are of the view that all Tanishka needs to do is keep focus and it will not be long before she will carry India's flag high

 ZEESHAN MALIK

 SUCCESSFULLY DONNING TWO HATS

+IKRAM KHAN